ebaymademepoor/django_milestone_project_myTeam/README.md

-REFLECTION - After create a group and getting other people to join it, it's really easy to create matches with relevant details, send email reminders with links and get fellow users to confirm their availability, so this is a definate pass!
+REFLECTION - After create a group and getting other people to join it, it's really easy to create matches with relevant details, send email reminders with links and get fellow users to confirm their availability, so this is a definite pass!

 Story 2: As a footballer, I'd like to know what my fellow peers think of my skills and performance to help guide me where I need to improve